Axions as Dark Matter, Dark Energy, and Dark Radiation: Axions as Dark Matter

 where $f_a$ is the Peccei–Quinn scale, and the exponent $7/6$ arises from the temperature dependence of the axion mass around the QCD epoch~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Turner:1985si}.

 This standard picture has been refined in several important directions.
 First, anharmonic corrections to the axion potential, relevant when the initial misalignment angle is large, delay the onset of oscillations.
 This leads to an enhancement of the relic abundance compared to the naive quadratic approximation~\cite{Visinelli:2009zm}.
 Second, modifications to the cosmological history can leave a significant imprint on the relic density.
 If the Universe underwent periods of early matter domination, kination, or late entropy release, the Hubble rate at the time of axion oscillations would differ from the standard radiation-dominated case.
 This shifts the onset of oscillations and hence alters the final abundance~\cite{Grin:2007yg,Hertzberg:2008wr,Visinelli:2009kt,Wantz:2009it,Visinelli:2014twa,Arias:2012az,Allahverdi:2020bys}.
 A more recent development is the \emph{kinetic misalignment mechanism}, in which the axion field begins with a nonzero initial velocity.
 In this case, the relic abundance can be dramatically modified, with a much weaker dependence on the initial misalignment angle $\theta_i$~\cite{Co:2019jts,Co:2019wyp,Barman:2021rdr}.
-Additional modifications occur when axions couple to hidden sectors or experience frictional effects in the plasma.
+Additional modifications occur when axions couple to dark sectors or experience frictional effects in the plasma.
 Such interactions can delay the onset of oscillations, once again modifying the relic abundance~\cite{Papageorgiou:2022prc,Agrawal:2022lsp}.
 Similarly, if the axion field starts close to the maximum of its potential, a situation known as \emph{hilltop initial conditions}, the delayed onset of oscillations strongly enhances the relic density~\cite{Lyth:1991bb,Visinelli:2017imh}.
 The role of reheating has also been scrutinized in detail.
 If reheating is not instantaneous, or if late-decaying fields dominate the energy budget, the effective temperature at which oscillations begin is shifted.
 This can substantially modify the viable axion mass window~\cite{Chang:1998ys, Bae:2008ue, Bae:2017hlp, Blum:2014vsa, Harigaya:2019tzu, DiLuzio:2021gos, Co:2019wyp, Visinelli:2018wza, Mazde:2022sdx}.
-Finally, a variety of models have explored scenarios with non-standard axion mass generation.
-In these cases, the temperature dependence of the mass can deviate significantly from the standard QCD prediction, opening qualitatively new possibilities for axion DM~\cite{Nakayama:2021avl}.
+Finally, a variety of models have explored scenarios with non-standard axion mass generation or additional PQ breaking effects.
+In these cases, the temperature dependence of the mass or the structure of the axion potential can deviate significantly from the standard QCD prediction, opening qualitatively new possibilities for axion DM and affecting the predictivity of the relic abundance~\cite{Nakayama:2021avl, Zantedeschi:2026iql}.